BunnyNabbit/Spacious-nexus/Whisper.md

 ---
 Local voice transcription.

 The way that the *Whisper* model works seems to be that real-time transcriptions are inæffective, so I shouldn’t bother looking for it.
-To achieve transcriptions practical for real-time communication, voice activity should be used to identify speech from silence.
+To achieve transcriptions practical for real-time communication, voice activity detection should be used to identify speech from silence.

 *Whisper* tends to hallucinate phrases when given insufficient data, silence or short phrases.
 This includes: